bperez3237/phase-5-project/README.md

 This project is called Work Week.
 It is made to assist review of weekly activities in a construction project.

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.

 The app is created used a rails server and react frontend.

+See this app deployed through Render: https://hard-hat-manager.onrender.com/

 ## Getting Started